ni/nipanel-python/examples/performance_checker/README.md

 # Performance checker Example

-This example demonstrates using nipanel with Streamlit to display a dynamic sine wave using the `streamlit-echarts` library.
+This example measures the performance of a stremlit panel with a graph.

 ## Features

 - Generates sine wave data with varying frequency
-- Displays the data in an chart
+- Displays the data in a graph
 - Updates rapidly
 - Shows timing information